ZilongJas/THM-Notes/nmap.md

 ___
 ### network quick tips
 - There are 65535 ports available
-- `-sn` ping sweep, sends an ICMP packet to each possible IP address to see which one is online, not always accurate but is a baseline
+- `-sn` ping sweep, sends an ICMP packet to each possible IP address to see which one is online, not always accurate but is a baseline (ARP)
 - CIDR: `/8` `x.0.0.0`
 - CIDR: `/16` `x.x.0.0`
-- CIDR: `24` `x.x.x.0`
+- CIDR: `/24` `x.x.x.0`
 ___
 ### nmap scans
 - `nmap -h` or `man nmap` for help